Asiern/SpriteNDS/README.md

 #### Known issues

-- Wide range collor palletes might cause issues
+Wide range collor palletes might cause issues due to color repetition.
+This happens when converting the color from RGB 24 bit to RGB 15 bit

+For this reason, it is recommended to use images composed by as few colors as posible.
+To achieve this, it is convenient to use an image editor as Adobe Photoshop, Gimp...

 ---

-### Material Skin
+#### Material Skin

 Using [MaterialSkin](https://github.com/IgnaceMaes/MaterialSkin) by Ignace Maes